Meet Dakota

 Although Rubio Monocoat finish is very durable, the use of coasters and trivets are highly recommended.
 Some of the most damaging things to wood furniture is direct heat, cold, and moisture.
 Thus, I always recommend using trivets, coasters, and placemats when possible, to extend the life of your solid wood furniture.

-• As an artisan and solopreneur, I am committed to creating sturdy, robust furniture that is built to last.
-I take pride in my craftsmanship and guarantee the structural integrity of my solid wood furniture, including joints, hardware, finishes, and workmanship for a lifetime from the date of purchase.
+• As an artisan, I am committed to creating sturdy, robust furniture that is built to last.
+I take pride in my craftsmanship and guarantee the structural integrity of my solid wood furniture, including joints, hardware, finishes, and workmanship.
 This commitment to quality is extended to the original purchaser and is non-transferable.

 It is important for the client to be aware that reclaimed wood has natural variations in color, grain and texture (ex. knots, nail holes, insect tunnels, etc.), which are not considered defects.
 Solid wood naturally expands and contracts due to variations in temperature and humidity.
 This movement may result in minor cracks, gaps, or separation in the wood.
 These are all part of the natural behavior of wood and do not constitute a defect.